python/typing/docs/source/typing_anti_pitch.rst

 * Type checking in Python isn't actually strict enough, powerful enough or expressive enough for you.
 Python type checkers end up making various decisions out of pragmatism, or due to limited resources, and these decisions might not be the ones for you.
+This might mean that typed Python simply isn't the right language for you, or you need to find other methods to enforce the properties you desire.

 Advice for maintainers of untyped libraries
 *******************************************